There are certain warning signs in pregnancy that need immediate medical attention.

-Nausea and vomiting is common in the first trimester of pregnancy.
+Nausea and vomiting are common in the first trimester of pregnancy.
 If you experience severe nausea and vomiting that leaves you dehydrated and malnourished, you should see your doctor for a prescription medicine to stop nausea.
 It can harm the baby if you are malnourished.

 3. Active baby becomes quiet

-An active baby is a healthy baby.
+An active baby in the womb is a healthy baby.
 If your baby suddenly quiets down and moves very seldom or not at all, it is a reason for concern.
 A baby should move or kick about ten times every two hours.
 If you are concerned about your baby not moving enough, please see your doctor.
 They have the equipment to monitor the baby’s well-being.

 4. Contractions early in the third trimester